11 one-off and limited run shows at this year's Edinburgh Fringe - including The Wrestling, John Bishop and Judy Murray

 1. The Wrestling

 The brainchild of Fringe favourites Max & Ivan, the fourth instalment of The Wrestling will this year take place at the Assembly Hall on Tuesday, August 23, at 11pm.
 See big name standup comedians enter the ring to take on genuine wrestlers in a night you're unlikely to forget.
-John Robins will defend the belt he stole off Joe Lycett the last time it was staged in 2015 and the trash talk has already started on Twitter.
-There will be plenty of twists, turns, surprises - and hilarious commentary - before a new champion is crowned.
+The trash talk has already started on Twitter, with John Robins, Joe Lycett and Mae Martin amongst those vying for the championship belt.
+There will be plenty of twists, turns, surprises - and hilarious commentary - before a new champion is crowned for the first time since 2015.

 Photo: Contributed